 - Multiple SIP proxy support: registrar, proxies, outbound proxies

-- Text instant messaging with delivery notification
+- Text instant messaging with delivery and "is typing" notification

 - DTMF (telephone tones) support using SIP INFO or RFC 2833